 The Importance of a Safe Car Seat

-How to Find out the Expiration Date
+How to Find the Expiration Date of a Car Seat

 Regardless of the brand, you should be able to find an expiration date right on the back of the seat.
 Some manufacturers may also include the expiration date inside the instruction manual.
-The date is typically printed on a sticker or is embossed on the back of your child’s car seat.
+The date is typically printed on a sticker or embossed on the back of your child’s car seat.

-Are Used Car Seats Okay?
+Are Used Car Seats OK?

-What to Do with an Expired Seat
+What to Do with an Expired Car Seat

 Once your child’s car seat is expired, you have a few options.
 And no, you don’t necessarily have to toss it in the trash.
 Here are some of the most common ways to dispose of an expired seat: